craigmayhew/dns-adventure-game/README.md

 ## Why?
 I needed an excuse to manage DNS from zone files via CI/CD.
 I also like the idea of using DNS to distribute/store data.
 It's a text only CDN.

+## DNS Features Used
+**Spoilers are written in this section**

+We use [Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS) for the chance based actions. e.g. `go make-coffee` and `go high5` that have any many possible outcomes.

+[Round-robin DNS](https://en.wikipedia.org/wiki/Round-robin_DNS) is also used for the load balancer in the story line.

+[DNS Blocking](https://en.wikipedia.org/wiki/DNS_blocking) as a security and privacy feature appears in the second act.

+[SPF TXT](https://en.wikipedia.org/wiki/Sender_Policy_Framework) feature in the third act.

 ## FAQ
  - Q: How can I play on windows?